 That changed, though, at Christmas 2011 when a newspaper – understandably looking to pre-fill pages at a busy and understaffed time of year – printed the now all too familiar set of 10 games, which were soon picked up by other publications and broadcasters across the globe, all of them entranced by this bizarre day of plenty in the planet’s favourite low-scoring sport.

 Let’s not try and pretend such a day isn’t interesting in and of itself.
-The standout games were Fulham’s 10-1 win against Ipswich, which remains the most recent time an English top-flight side has hit double figures in a game (Jonny Evans I’m looking at you sternly).
+The standout games were Fulham’s 10-1 win against Ipswich, which remains the most recent time an English top-flight side has hit double figures in a game.
 Fulham even managed to spread the goals perfectly, with five in the first half and five in the second.
-Meanwhile winger Graham Leggat scored four times, with the first three coming in the 18th, 19th and 21st minutes, like some sort of Krays-era Sadio Mane.
+Meanwhile, winger Graham Leggat scored four times, with the first three coming in the 18th, 19th and 21st minutes, like some sort of Krays-era Sadio Mané.
 Fulham had scored 25 goals in 23 games going into this match, by the way, so this was a definite improvement in form.

 Elsewhere there was another delightfully symmetrical game between West Ham and Blackburn, which ended 4-1 to Rovers in each half.
 Terry Venables scored for Chelsea away at Blackpool, Jimmy Greaves scored twice for Tottenham in their 4-4 draw at West Brom, the Baggies’ fourth goal bagged by the festive-themed Micky Fudge.